jboynyc/textnets/docs/installation.rst

 .. _Python installation guide:
 http://docs.python-guide.org/en/latest/starting/installation/

-Most likely you will also have to install an appropriate `language model`_ by issuing a command like::
+Most likely you also have to install an appropriate `language model`_ by issuing a command like::

    $ python -m spacy download en_core_web_sm